-The most effective and common method for diagnosing COPD is spirometry, an easy, painless test that measures lung function and capacity.
-The patient exhales as forcefully possible into a tube connected to a small machine (spirometer), and the results can be interpreted immediately.
+The most effective and common method for diagnosing COPD is spirometry.
+This easy, painless test measures lung function and capacity.
+The patient exhales as forcefully as possible into a tube connected to a small machine (spirometer).
+The results can be interpreted immediately.
 This test is most effective because it can determine COPD before significant symptoms appear.
 It can also help track the progression of COPD and monitor the effectiveness of treatment.
-Your physician may also use the following to help diagnose COPD: